Taking a look back at the year that was 2017 and the issues that dominated the Reading Berks Real Estate market to see what may be ahead.

 Each year property owners hold out hope that our, at times, dysfunctional Pennsylvania legislature will figure out the property tax issue.
 It is unfortunate that our government has its collective hands full with creating a budget, balancing the books, and figuring out what to tax next.
 These activities leave little time for things like property tax reforms.

 A Look Ahead to 2018 ~ It's Up to You

 In 2017 the Reading Berks real estate area market saw over 4,900 home sell which is about 100 more than 2016.
-What’s impressive is sales are increasing year over year as inventory drops.
+What's impressive is sales are increasing year over year as inventory drops.
 Often a precipitous decline in inventory creates an increase in property value.
 Through November of this year, Berks has seen an increase of approximately 5%.
 Seller credit is still a significant factor in 52% of all sales here in the county which lowers the overall net value increase to home sellers.
 I will have more on this during my radio show on WEEU January 8th.
-You can also read these articles relating to seller credit and its effect on home sales.
+You can also read articles relating to seller credit and its effect on home sales on my website.

 2018 Will be a big election year in Pennsylvania.
 Governor Wolf is up for reelection.
 Property taxes continue to be a hot-button issue.
 Property owners, don't get defeated by the futility of the past.
 Make your voice heard on this and other issues.
 You may find out that in a big election year you get listened to.
 We gave them our answer by voting for the referendum now let's not let that property tax can get kicked again!